 The scarab was one of the most popular ancient Egyptian amulets.
 They were used as pieces of jewellery, commemorative items and seals, and magical amulets offering protection and good fortune.
 The scarab was thought to represent the sun god Ra.
 As the sun travels across the sky from day to night, the ancient Egyptians believed that the scarab beetle rolling its ball of dung across the desert mirrored this.
-As the beetles laid its eggs within the dung, they became a symbol of rebirth and regeneration.
+As the beetle laid its eggs within the dung, they became a symbol of rebirth and regeneration.

 Eye of Horus

-The Eye of Horus is one of the most recognizable and powerful symbols from ancient Egypt.
+The Eye of Horus is one of the most recognisable and powerful symbols from ancient Egypt.
 It was believed to have healing and protective power and was used as a protective amulet.
 Amulets in this shape were very popular in ancient Egypt for thousand of years, from the Old Kingdom to Roman times.
 They were worn by the living and also buried with the dead, as their apotropaic significance suited both.

 Heart Shaped Amulets

 For the ancient Egyptians, the heart was the source of intelligence, feelings, and actions; therefore heart shaped amulets worn by the living confer a power of vitality and will.
 For the dead, the symbol is linked to the ceremony of the Weighing of the Heart, whereby the heart was balanced against a feather to determine where the deceased would spend their eternal afterlife.
 Therefore, heart amulets were used on the mummy to protect the owner’s organ, left inside the body during mummification, and to ensure that their heart gave a positive response at judgment.